dfstorm/themepack-helper/README.md

-## Fork of fravaccaro themepack-helper

-Changed to Inkscape from ImageMagick for a better picture quality.
+I created this script to help automating icons resizing for my [theme pack support](https://github.com/fravaccaro/themepacksupport-sailfishos).

 ## What you need

 1. Icons in svg.
 2. A GNU/Linux distro.
-3. **Inkscape** (install it via your package manager).
+3. ImageMagick (install it via your package manager).

 ## Usage
 1. Place your icons in `jolla/scalable/icons` if they are Jolla stock icons, `native/scalable/apps` if they are native apps icons and `apk/scalable` if they are Android icons.